Covid 19 coronavirus: Queues forming for virus tests but Aucklanders urged to be patient

 Prime Minister Jacinda Ardern last night called an emergency press conference to urge anyone with potential Covid-19 symptoms to go and get tested immediately.

-Ardern told the nation that four new cases of community transmitted Covid-19 had been detected in Auckland, ending the 102-day-streak of no new community cases in New Zealand.
+Ardern told the nation that four new cases of community-transmitted Covid-19 had been detected in Auckland, ending the 102-day-streak of no new community cases in New Zealand.

 That put health teams in a race against time to track down all cases of Covid-19 in the community in a bid to prevent a devastating second wave of the virus hitting New Zealand.